 6. Tennessee Walking Horse

-Although they are tall, they are easy to manage, and you will feel the Tennessee willing you on when working with it.
+Although they are tall, they are easy to manage, and you will feel the Tennessee trying to cooperate at every turn.

 7. Irish Vanner